-Three new titles led the chart of the 10 most-popular films on Fandango’s transactional digital service Vudu the week ended June 12.
+The horror film The Exorcist: Believer debuted atop the chart of the 10 most-popular films on Fandango’s transactional digital service Vudu the week ended Oct.
+29 — just before Halloween.